chymab/FASHION-COMPANY-DB/README.md

 #PROBLEM STATEMENT

-I was  provided with three tables;customer,order and products tables.Where the customer table contains customer details,Orders contains order transactions while the product table contains product detailwas expected to write a query to retrieve some customer details,sales amount,sales value,their ID number and their names with other queries as shown in the pictures included here.
+I was  provided with three tables;customer,order and products tables.Where the customer table contains customer details,Orders contains order transactions while the product table contains product details.I was expected to write a query;

+- To retrieve some customer details
+- Sales amount
+- Sales value
+- ID number
+- Names with other queries as shown in the pictures included here.

 #DATA SOURCE